 Not very realistic?
 Why not?
 Such things don’t happen?
 Or does the tale sound like the type of story that makes people smile and feel good.
 It may be “heart-warming,” but it isn’t what we call “realistic.”

+How about this for a more “realistic” version?
 What if we give the girl sun-bleached hair and a scab on her knee and say that the puppy was found behind a dumpster in the trailer park?
 What if her divorced mother has just lost her job and now she is not sure how she is going to feed herself and her daughter, much less a dog?
-What if the mom and her daughter have a terrible fight about the puppy, so the girl runs away with her doggy, but is caught by a homeless man with scabies, brutally raped and left to die on the train tracks?
+What if the mom and her daughter have a terrible fight about the puppy, so the girl runs away with her doggy, but is caught by a homeless man with scabies, sexually assaulted, and abandoned on the train tracks?
 As she loses consciousness, the puppy begins to lick up the blood, pooling between the railroad ties, of the poor little girl with dimples.
+In the distance, a train whistles.

 Roland Barthes, who helped identify the conventions of realism, said that every kind of writing depends on conventions: scientific articles, long legal briefs, academic writing, even blogs.
 When someone works against these conventions (as I am trying to do), they are actually affirming the existence of those conventions, by pointing at them and saying, “That is not what I am doing.”
 If a piece of writing truly broke all conventions then it would be gibberish, alphabet soup, scribbles on a page.
 We cannot write without participating in genre, and what is realistic about genre?